 8. Removal or suspension of Commissioner

-(1) The Commissioner may, at any time, be suspended or removed from his office by the Governor on addresses from both Houses of Parliament.
+(1) The Commissioner may, at any time, be suspended or removed from office by the Governor on addresses from both Houses of Parliament.

 (2) Where the Governor is satisfied that the Commissioner —

-(a) is incapable of properly performing the duties of his office; or
+(a) is incapable of properly performing the duties of office; or

-(b) has shown himself incompetent properly to perform, or has neglected, those duties; or
+(b) has shown himself or herself incompetent properly to perform, or has neglected, those duties; or

 (c) is, according to the Interpretation Act 1984 section 13D, a bankrupt or a person whose affairs are under insolvency laws; or